 With the frame transaction, the signature may be at an arbitrary location in the frame list.
 In the canonical signature hash any frame with mode VERIFY will have its data elided:

 The APPROVE opcode is like RETURN (0xf3).
-It exits the current context successfully, but with a status code beyond the traditional 0 fail and 1 success via the scope operand.
+It exits the current context successfully and updates the transaction-scoped approval context based on the scope operand.

 Stack